More Black Light Photos from the Ajo Area

 Here is my black light setup.
 Last night I had more White-lined Sphinx moths

 than I've ever seen.
 At one point I counted over 30.
-All of the largest moths in this
+All of the largest moths in

 photo are that species, there are more on the ground and behind the sheet, where